How to: Add a Chart to a Dashboard

 Next, you’ll add a KPI component to display the number of accounts on your dashboard.

-1. Drag and drop a KPI component onto your canvas.
-Place it at the top of the canvas, above panelDashboard.
+1. Drag and drop a KPI component onto your canvas, placing it above the panelDashboard Panel component.

-3. Enter Number of Accounts in the KPI Title field.
-This title appears above the KPI value on the dashboard.
+3. In the KPI Title field, enter Number of Accounts.
+This title displays above the KPI value on the dashboard.

 Configure the Hidden Component

-This Hidden component houses the pie chart data your dwfCreatePieChart Data Workflow will output.
+This Hidden component stores the pie chart data that your dwfCreatePieChart Data Workflow outputs.
 You'll use this data in your Chart component.

-1. Drag and drop a Hidden component onto your canvas.
-Place this Hidden component below the dwfKPI Data Workflow.
+1. Drag and drop a Hidden component onto your canvas, placing it below the dwfKPI Data Workflow component.

-2. Enter pieChartData in the Property ID and Label Text.
+2. In the Property ID and Label Text fields, enter pieChartData.

 Configure the Data Workflow Component

-1. Drag and drop a Data Workflow component onto your canvas.
-Place the Data Workflow below your pieChartData Hidden component.
+1. Drag and drop a Data Workflow component onto your canvas, placing it below your pieChartData Hidden component.

 Configure the Input Operator